Tax on Online Casino Winnings – How Does it Work?

 - Tabel game winnings of more than $600 (or 300x your wager)

 You should receive form W2-G for reporting the winnings, but it might not be that all casino report all winnings.
-Even if the online casino you play at has not reported any winnings, you are still required to declare your winnings to IRS.
+You are required to declare your winnings to the IRS.
+This is even if the online casino you play at has not reported any winnings.

 Taxes on winnings from offshore casinos